vmware-tanzu/velero/v1.0.0-beta.1/troubleshooting.md

 ## General troubleshooting information

-In `velero` version >= `0.10.0`, you can use the `velero bug` command to open a [Github issue][4] by launching a browser window with some prepopulated values.
+You can use the `velero bug` command to open a [Github issue][4] by launching a browser window with some prepopulated values.
 Values included are OS, CPU architecture, `kubectl` client and server versions (if available) and the `velero` client version.
 This information isn't submitted to Github until you click the `Submit new issue` button in the Github UI, so feel free to add, remove or update whatever information you like.

 Some general commands for troubleshooting that may be helpful: